 Entering Korea as a Defense Soldier

-Ricardo Torres Perez did not want to go to Korea in 1977 since it was so far away and he was nervous about the probability of the war rising again.
-After hearing planes come in and out of Osan Air Force Base where he landed, he realized the possibilities of war was still as high as it was in 1953.
+Ricardo Torres Perez shares he did not want to go to Korea in 1977 since it was so far away.
+He admits he was nervous about the probability of war rising again.
+He recalls realizing the possibilities of war were still as high as in 1953 after hearing planes come in and out of Osan Air Force Base where he landed.

 Radio Maintenance Specialty and a Civilian Encounter